chicken and biscuit casserole

 Description

-Chicken and Biscuit Casserole made from scratch with carrots, peas and fresh herbs and an easy whole-grain buttermilk drop biscuit topping.
+Chicken and Biscuit Casserole with leftover chicken or turkey is made from scratch with carrots, peas and fresh herbs and an easy whole-grain buttermilk drop biscuit topping.
 Yum!

 Ingredients